-- 8.1 The eligible tyres are Pirelli tyres. - 8.2 The type(s) and maximum number of tyres will be published in the Supplementary Regulations of each event. - 8.3 Each WRC Academy car is obliged to carry 2 spare wheels fitted with tyres when leaving a Service Area before any section which includes a Special Stage. - 8.4 Any cutting and/or other modifications to the tyres supplied is forbidden.
+- 8.1 The eligible tyres are tyres supplied by the Junior WRC car supplier only. - 8.2 The type(s) and maximum number of tyres will be published in the Supplementary Regulations of each event. - Each Junior WRC car is obliged to carry 2 spare wheels fitted with tyres when leaving a Service Area 8.3 before any section which includes a Special Stage.
+Art.
+60.9 of the WRC Sporting Regulations also applies for Junior WRC.